zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 Ralph:  She has a nice lilt in her voice, but it’s so hig h-pitched and squeaky.
 It can really be grating to listen to her for more than a  few minutes.

-Adriana:  Okay, if you don’t like their voices, what kind o f voices do you like?
+Adriana:  Okay, if you don’t like their voices, what kind of voices do you like?

 Ralph:  I like a gravelly voice, speaking softly and saying...